Colour explained: everything you need to know about green paint

 North-facing rooms: muted and warm green paint

 North-facing rooms: northern light is the coolest of the lot.
 It casts a blue hue.
-So avoid cool greens like Green 03, warm Green 04, Green 06 and Green 08 (you could just about get away with sage Green 02 wall and furniture paint) and look more to Green 01 (your most muted option), Green 05 (for mega richness) and Green 07 (for your biggest colour pop).
+So avoid cool greens like Green 03, warm Green 04, Green 06 and Green 08.
+North facing rooms have a natural calm and can appear cold, so to balance, add an earthy, deep green with a yellow undertone and watch the green perform magic and comfort those vibes.
+Look more to Green 01 (your most muted option), Green 05 (for mega richness) and Green 07 (for your biggest colour pop).

 East-facing rooms: blue and grey green paint